allanrehhoff/querybuilder/README.md

 > [!CAUTION]
-> This project is still in a very early stage, and should be considered unstable.
+> This project is still in a very early stage, and is to be considered unstable.
-> You should not use this in a production environemnt.
+> You should not use this library in a production environemnt.

 # \QueryBuilder\QueryBuilder